ashish10alex/bigquery_local_ide/README.md

 TODO:

 - [ ] Dynamic dry runs when contents of editor are changed or when user triggers dry run ?
+- [ ] Run a selection.
+Can make it work when selection is done in non-vim mode. ( this was easier in Code Mirror v5 )
-- [ ] Mark the line where error is in the editor gutter ( this was easier in Code Mirror v6 )
+- [ ] Mark the line where error is in the editor gutter ( this was easier in Code Mirror v5 )
 - [ ] Resolve weird wasm error ( does not seem to affect the core functionality )

 # Installation & run